-Serbia: Trans-Balkan corridor project – contract for transformer stations signed7.
-September 2020. / SEE Energy News
+Serbia: Trans-Balkan corridor project – contract for transformer stations signed, SEE Energy News

 Serbian electricity transmission system operator EMS signed a project with local consortium consisting of Energotehnika Juzna Backa, Elektromontaza Kraljevo and Elnos BL.
 The 6.5-million-euro contract is for works on transformer stations within the second phase of the Trans-Balkan Electricity Corridor project.

 The works include the construction of a 400 kV switchyard and 400/220 kV transformer in Kraljevo 3 substation, and equipping a 400kV feeder bay in the 400/110 kV Kragujevac 2 substation.
 The works are expected to be completed within 610 days.

 The works are a part of the second phase of Trans-Balkan Electricity Corridor project, along with the construction of a 60 kilometers-long 400 kV transmission line between Kragujevac and Kraljevo.
 13.5 million euros worth contract for the line was signed in March with Kodar Energomontaza and the works on the line started in June.
 The construction is expected to be completed in early 2021.